Listing specific documents by category, tag, and more

 [doc_library month="4" day="25"]

-author option displays documents from a specific author.
+author option displays documents uploaded by a specific author.
 Use the author ID or a list of IDs.

 exclude option can be used to exclude documents from your library based on their database ID.
 You can enter one ID or a list or IDs.

 [doc_library columns="title,content" post_type="page" exclude="23"]

 include option can be used to show only specific documents.
 You can enter one post ID or a list or IDs separated by commas.
 Note that

 exclude are mutually exclusive – if you set one, the other will be ignored.